awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-iotwireless-partneraccount.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Tags`  <a name="cfn-iotwireless-partneraccount-tags"></a>
-The tags to attach to the specified resource\.
-Tags are metadata that you can use to manage a resource\.
+The tags are an array of key\-value pairs to attach to the specified resource\.
+Tags can have a minimum of 0 and a maximum of 50 items\.
 *Required*: No
 *Type*: List of [Tag](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-resource-tags.html)
+*Maximum*: `200`
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 ## Return values<a name="aws-resource-iotwireless-partneraccount-return-values"></a>